RubberDuckN7/cpp_basic_continuation/templates_basic.md

    * Macros, hard to debug (but so are templates!).
    * Multiple calls with initialize, start and end, ... kinda too much work.
    * Only one type for all arguments.
+   * va_arguments are resolved at runtime.
+   * templates are pre-generated at compile-time!

+  This is an example of how to use VA_arguments, but, don't use them for the exercise!

   There are va_* macros, that reside in stdarg.h (or cstdarg.h depends where you are, geographically) These are built to accept multiple arguments.